This page was last updated 4 August 2020.

 Close contacts are those that are likely to be at a higher risk of being infected.

-‘Close contact’ is defined as any person with the following exposure to a suspect, confirmed or probable case during the case’s infectious period, without appropriate personal protective equipment (PPE):
+‘Close contact’ is defined as any person with the following exposure to a confirmed or probable case during the case’s infectious period, without appropriate personal protective equipment (PPE):

 - direct contact with the body fluids or the laboratory specimens of a case